nabijaczleweli/Magicks/README.md

 Magicks mod
 ===========

-A Minecraft mod for things from Magicka (a game)
+A Minecraft mod with things from Magicka (a game)

+### Warnings

+* This mod attempts at pretty things, and fails horribly.
+Since I (nabijaczleweli) am inherently unable to make pretty things all things will be ugly at best
+  (unless someone else would make pretty things for this, aka forever).

 ### Notes